lgrammel/js-agent/packages/agent/README.md

 runCLIAgent({
   agent: new Agent({
     name: "Wikipedia QA",
-    rootStep: new $.step.DynamicCompositeStep({
+    execute: $.step.createDynamicCompositeStep({
       prompt: new $.prompt.CompositePrompt(
         new $.prompt.FixedSectionsPrompt({
           sections: [
             {
               title: "Role",
+              // Note: "You speak perfect JSON" helps getting gpt-3.5-turbo to provide structured json at the end
-              content: `You are an knowledge worker that answers questions using Wikipedia content.`, },
+              content: `You are an knowledge worker that answers questions using Wikipedia content.
+You speak perfect JSON.`,
+            },
             {
               title: "Constraints",